 As a school we will listen to any concerns that you have about your child/ren and can set up further meetings to plan additional support depending on the nature of your concerns.
-If you have any worries first and foremost please make contact with your child’s class teacher or please feel free to contact the school SENCO- Mr. Kelvin Chappell on the following email below:
+If you have any worries first and foremost please make contact with your child’s class teacher or please feel free to contact the school SENCO- on the following email below at any time.

 Please find below a list of our Teaching Assistants that work alongside all our children.

 Mrs K Gear Year 1